AdaCore/ada_language_server/doc/vscode-ug.md

 All other tasks use `alr exec -- ...` to execute the command in the environment provided by Alire.

+## Code Visualizer

+The Ada & SPARK VS Code extension can display your code structure as interactive graphs.
+These graphs help you understand relationships in your codebase by using Language Server Protocol (LSP) requests.

+### Available Graph Types

+The extension provides four types of interactive graphs:

+**For all languages with Language Server support:**

+* `Calls: Show Call Hierarchy Graph` - Shows how functions call each other in your project
+* `Types: Show Type Hierarchy Graph` - Shows relationships between different data types

+**Specific to Ada and GPR files:**

+* `Ada: Show File Dependencies Graph` - Shows how Ada source files depend on each other
+* `Ada: Show GPR Dependencies Graph` - Shows relationships between GPR project files

+### How to Use

+To create a graph:

+1. Right-click on a function, type, or anywhere in an Ada/GPR file
+2. Select the appropriate "Show ...
+Graph" command from the context menu
+3. An interactive graph opens in a new tab where you can:
+   - Move nodes around by dragging
+   - Zoom in and out
+   - Expand or collapse parts of the graph
+   - Navigate directly to your code

+For detailed instructions and advanced features, see the [complete documentation](ShowGraphDoc.md).

 ## GNATtest Support

 If you install GNATtest, the Ada & SPARK extension for VS Code will provide the following functionalities: